Parry Sound, Ontario

 Parry Sound is a town in Ontario, Canada, located on the eastern shore of the sound after which it is named.
 Parry Sound is located 160 km south of Sudbury and 225 km north of Toronto.
-It is a single tier government located in the territorial District of Parry Sound which has no second tier County, Regional or District level of government.
+It is a single-tier government located in the territorial District of Parry Sound, which has no second-tier county, regional, or district level of government.
 Parry Sound is a popular cottage country region for Southern Ontario residents.
 It also has the world's deepest natural freshwater port.

 History

-During the early part of the 20th century, the area was a popular subject for the many scenic art works of Tom Thomson and members of the Group of Seven.
 There was a slight decline in economic activity shortly after World War I with J.R.
-Booth's construction of a rival town, Depot Harbour on nearby Parry Island, but this setback was overcome through later developments in tourism and commerce, and the accidental destruction by fire of the entire town of Depot Harbour on August 14, 1945.
+Booth's construction of a rival town, Depot Harbour, on nearby Parry Island, but this setback was overcome through later developments in tourism and commerce, and the accidental destruction by fire of the entire town of Depot Harbour on August 14, 1945.

-The body of water that gives the town its name was surveyed and named by Captain (later Admiral) Henry Wolsey Bayfield in the 19th century, in honour of the Arctic explorer Sir William Edward Parry.
+The body of water that gives the town its name was surveyed and named by Captain (later Admiral) Henry Wolsey Bayfield in the 19th century in honour of the Arctic explorer Sir William Edward Parry.
 In 1857, the modern townsite was established near the Ojibwa village of Wasauksing ("shining shore") at the mouth of the Seguin River.
 The post office was established in 1865.
 Parry Sound was incorporated as a town in 1887.
 In the late 19th century, rail service was established, making the town an important depot along the rail lines to Western Canada.

 In 1916, a cordite factory was established in the nearby town of Nobel for the Imperial Munitions Board.
 In the late 1920s and early 1930s, an explosives and munitions factory was also built at Nobel, making Parry Sound an important part of both the First World War and the Second World War effort.

 Forest fire protection history

 The Parry Sound Forest Fire District was founded by Ontario's former Department of Lands and Forests (now the MNR) in 1922 as one of 17 districts to help protect Ontario's forests from fire by early detection from fire towers.
 The headquarters for the district were housed in town.
 It was the central location for 18 fire tower lookouts, including the Parry Sound fire tower, which was erected in the same location as the modern lookout tower at 17 George Street.
-In the 1970s all the towers had been decommissioned as aerial fire fighting techniques were employed.
+In the 1970s all the towers had been decommissioned as aerial firefighting techniques were employed.
 Fire suppression is of enhanced concern in and near Parry Sound due to this area's strong tendency toward drier weather coinciding with the period of highest sun, in June and July.
-In drier-summer years, drought can be a significant concern here, and with it, heightened wildfire risk.
+In years with drier summers, drought can be a significant concern here, and with it, heightened wildfire risk.